 At this stage, you can also conduct a soil test to get a good idea of the pH and existing nutrients in your soil.
 A soil test can be done every year as a part of your spring lawn care routine.
 Our collection of lawn food fertilizers offers a variety of nutrient blends for maximum soil health.
 There are several benefits to using a liquid fertilizer over granular - see why you should go liquid.

 Optimal soil conditions for transplanting new sod help ensure that your new grass will take root without issue.
 You can also follow this ground preparation guide as a starting point for planting new grass seed and even use some of these tips in your weekly lawn care.

-When the soil is cleaned and softened, you’re ready to lay some sod.
+After these steps, you’re ready to lay some sod.
 Using your shovel, cut the sod into strips that will later roll up for easy transport.
 Keep cutting and rolling up strips until you have enough sod to cover the bare area.
 Using the strip method makes transporting sod more manageable.